 Financial assets and financial liabilities are recognised when the Foundation becomes a party to the contractual provisions of a financial instrument.
-Except for financial instruments carried at fair value through surplus and deficit (which are measured initially at fair value), financial instruments are measured initially at fair value adjusted by transactions costs.
+Except for financial instruments carried at fair value through surplus and deficit (which are measured initially at fair value), financial instruments are measured initially at fair value adjusted by transactions costs (where applicable).
+However, trade receivables that do not contain a significant financing component are measured initially at the transaction price.

 Subsequent measurement of financial assets and financial liabilities are described below {refer 3(a)(v) and 3(a)(vi)}.